-Beginning in June following the third anniversary of license issuance, the proposed tailrace reroute pipeline will be used for the discharge of all generation flows to the East Fork Wallowa River under normal operating conditions.
-While it is technically possible for the reroute intake structure or pipe to become clogged with ice or debris, an operational failure or emergency situation of this nature is very unlikely and is expected to occur 0-to-1 times in the new license period.
+Beginning in June following the third anniversary of license issuance, the proposed tailrace realignment will be used for the discharge of all generation flows to the West Fork Wallowa River under normal operating conditions.
+While it is technically possible for the realigned intake structure to become clogged with ice or debris, an operational failure or emergency situation of this nature is very unlikely and is expected to occur 0-to-1 times in the new license period.

-To address operational failures or emergency situations, a water level indicator will be installed in the tailrace reroute collection basin that is connected to the existing forebay headgate control system.
-In the event the pipe intake became clogged, the level indicator would send an alarm signal to the headgate control, closing it and stopping any flooding or damage to the generation equipment, powerhouse, and its immediate environment.
+To address operational failures or emergency situations, a water level indicator will be installed in the tailrace collection basin that is connected to the existing forebay headgate control system.
+In the event the intake becomes clogged, the level indicator would send an alarm signal to the headgate control, closing it and stopping any flooding or damage to the generation equipment, powerhouse, and its immediate environment.
 This system would eliminate the need for the emergency spillway channel that was described in PacifiCorp's Preliminary Licensing Proposal.